Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If your symptoms don’t seem to coincide with such a trigger, then look for other causes of your symptoms!

 Die-off is caused by a single change in my diet or a new supplement

 If you recently started drinking bone broth daily and notice increasing bloating and diarrhea, it is probably not a die-off episode.
-Die off requires a drastic change to your gut flora that causes mass death of SIBO bugs.
+Die-off requires a drastic change to your gut flora that causes the mass death of SIBO bugs.
 Similarly, it is also unlikely that a new supplement would be the cause.

 Instead, you may have a reaction to a protein in an added food or to any one of the “other ingredient” fillers listed in your supplement.
 Be vigilant when looking at nutritional labels so you can stay away from ingredients that can worsen your symptoms.

 Die-off is a temporary condition that resolves after your body has addressed the initial die-off.
 If you have identified a trigger, yet you are still having Sibo Die-Off symptoms for weeks or months, it is unlikely that it is die-off.
 Rather, you are likely continuing to take in an inflammatory substance in your supplements or food, or your SIBO is not being adequately treated.

 Die-off usually occurs within a week of starting an antibiotic or revising your diet.
 So, if you started a new probiotic and antimicrobial prescription a month ago and are still having Sibo Die-Off symptoms now, it is unlikely that this is a die-off.
 Instead, the antimicrobials may not be working, or you’ve chosen the wrong probiotics for your unique microbiome.